Ashot Avagyan: Early life and career

-Fine Arts and Performances
+Fine arts and performances

-The local cultural environment and the surroundings are fundamental for Ashot Avagyan’s artistic practice.
-Artist’s fascination with historic sites and especially petroglyphs started during childhood, when examining his father’s professional literature on local history.
-However, he discovered for himself the petroglyphs of Ukhtasar during the First Nagorno-Karabakh war and later on returned there a couple of times establishing an off road path to reach them.
-This afterwards was developed into a gravel route, turning Ukhtasar petroglyphs into one of the most visited tourist attractions of Sisian.
+The local cultural environment and the surroundings are fundamental for Ashot Avagyan's artistic practice.
+The artist's fascination with historic sites especially petroglyphs started during childhood, when examining his father's professional literature on local history.
+However, he discovered for himself the petroglyphs of Ukhtasar during the First Nagorno-Karabakh War and later on returned there a couple of times establishing an off-road path to reach them.
+This afterward was developed into a gravel route, turning Ukhtasar petroglyphs into one of the most visited tourist attractions of Sisian.

 Besides petroglyphs, their motives and the structure of the stones, artist turns to figurative carvings of medieval Armenian gravestones as a source of inspiration.

-Ashot Avagyan’s art reveals own characteristics when analyzed and compared.
+Ashot Avagyan's art reveals own characteristics when analyzed and compared.
 Being contemporary, it misses out many of conceptual tendencies of contemporary art.
-It doesn’t strive for the complex inter-textual and inter-meshed analysis and deconstruction in general.
+It doesn't strive for the complex inter-textual and inter-meshed analysis and deconstruction in general.
 It neither hides messages to audience to interpret.
 In this sense his art is quite straight forward.
-The depicted presents everyday life scenes (‘Hunt’, ‘Walk’, ‘Meeting’, ‘Idyll’), emotions (‘Lamentation’, ‘Musicians’), which get evident through the action depicted in the picture.
+The depicted presents everyday life scenes ('Hunt', 'Walk', 'Meeting', 'Idyll'), emotions ('Lamentation', 'Musicians'), which get evident through the action depicted in the picture.
 Also universal subjects, such as death and birth.
 In this way he gets close to revealing the most fundamental, universal matters, the life cycle and questions on life.
-From formal perspective Avagyan’s art is astonishing.
+From formal perspective Avagyan's art is astonishing.
 The surface of the works is developed very finely.
 The technical characteristics are archived by carefully thought out and considered layering of materials and combination and interaction of presented motives.
 The whole delicacy of the works is unfolded when the canvas is examined in close up and in details.